16 October 2019

 Withdrawal from the EU does, in theory, allow the UK Government to reduce and/or remove rights enjoyed by UK employees.
 However, nothing would change immediately.
 Any proposals would have to be considered by the UK Parliament.

-Commentators have previously suggested that potential targets by the UK Government for change could include: scrapping the working week maximum of 48 hours, setting a cap for discrimination compensation and diluting the protection from discrimination afforded to agency workers.
+Commentators have previously suggested that potential targets by the UK Government for change could include: scrapping the working week maximum of 48 hours, setting a cap for discrimination compensation, diluting the protection offered by TUPE and scrapping much of the protection from discrimination afforded to agency workers.

 Take a second to rate this article